phuse-org/CTDasRDF/doc/questions.md

 ## Protocol Drug&Dosage - Ontology / Instantiation

-### Question: Can you please check the Ontology / Instances?
+### Question: Can you please check and update the Ontology / Instances?

 It seems the ontology does not fit the instances in "cdiscpilot01-protocol.ttl".